 Window treatments are essential in a bedroom since they add privacy, make it easy to adjust the lighting, and help maintain a steady temperature.
 There are many different types of window treatments, however, so it can be confusing to choose the right one.
-To help you decide which type is best for your room, here is a list of basic window treatments along with a photo of each.

 01 of 09

 Curtains are one of the most common types of window treatment used in homes.
 They are especially popular in the kitchen, although they are also frequently found in the bedroom.
 Curtains are available in many different styles, colors, and patterns, making them an easy way to add a shot of color and pattern to your room.

 Typically, curtains are made of lighter weight fabric than drapes and are sold in packages containing two panels.
 They typically hang from a curtain rod, or curtain rings attached to a rod, which is installed anywhere from just above the window frame to a few inches below the ceiling line.

 Since curtains come in many different lengths—to fit basic window measurements—there are several ways to hang them, and several ways to tie back the panels, as well.
 Some methods include puddling the curtain panel on the floor, basic right or left tie-back, and cascading.